JafarzadeAysel/Bank_Loan_Default_Prediction/README.md

 * Best performed model: SVM

 ## Model Performance
-* The metric used for the models’ evaluation is the ROC AUC
+* The metric used for the models’ evaluation is the ROC and AUC